runnane/rPHPCarwings/README.md

 I am not responsible for any problems, crashes, failures or pain this piece of software will cause.
 Use it on your own risk.

 ### About ###
-PHP class for communicating with Nissan Carwings XML-RPC service Quickly hacked, with minimal error checking - so keep that in mind.
+PHP class for communicating with Nissan Carwings XML-RPC service.
+Quickly hacked, with minimal error checking - so keep that in mind.
 Tested on an norwegian leaf car account.

 ### Known bugs/limitations ###